Abdurrahman Sharafkandi

-Abdurrahman Sharafkandi, known by his pen name Hazhar (ھەژار; هژار) (April 13, 1921 – February 21, 1991), was a renowned Kurdish writer, poet, lexicographer, linguist, and translator.
+Abdurrahman Sharafkandi (ھەژار; هژار; 14 April 1921 – 21 February 1991), better known by his pen name Hejar or Hazhar, was an Iranian Kurdish writer, poet, lexicographer, linguist, and translator.
 He was born in Mahabad, Iran.

-He was also the brother of the later Kurdish politician Dr. Sadeq Sharafkandi (1938–1992).
-Dr. Sharafkandi was the second General Secretary of the Kurdistan Democratic Party of Iran (PDKI).
+He was the elder brother of the Kurdish politician Sadegh Sharafkandi (1938–1992), who served as the second Secretary-General of the Kurdistan Democratic Party of Iran (KDPI).

 Biography

-Hejar was born in Mahabad in north-western Iran.
-He began religious studies in early childhood, but was forced to abandon it when he lost his father at the age of 17.
-He started writing poems in Kurdish around 1940.Through his readings, he came under the influence of famous Kurdish poets such as Malaye Jaziri, Ahmad Khani, Wafaei and Haji Qadir Koyi.
-He was involved in the Kurdish movement led by Qazi Muhammad and was appointed as one of the official poets of the Republic of Mahabad in 1946.
-After the fall of the republic, he was forced into exile.
-For about 30 years, he lived in different countries such as Iraq, Syria, Lebanon and Egypt.
-In Iraq, he became involved in the nationalist movement led by Mustafa Barzani, with whom he developed a close friendship.
-In 1975, after the defeat of the movement, he moved back to Iran, and settled in the city of Karaj, where he lived until his death on February 22, 1990.
-He is buried in Mahabad.
+Hejar was born in Mahabad in northwestern Iran.
+He began religious studies during his childhood, but was forced to abandon them after the death of his father when he was 17 years old.
+Taking custody of his siblings, he then moved to Bukan, where his youngest brother, Sadegh Sharafkandi, was born in 1938.
+Around,1940, he began writing poetry in the Kurdish language.
+Through his reading, he came under the influence of prominent Kurdish poets such as Melayê Cizîrî, Ahmad Khani, Wafaei, and Haji Qadir Koyi.

+He became involved in the Kurdish movement led by Qazi Muhammad and was appointed one of the official poets of the Republic of Mahabad in 1946.
+Following the fall of the republic, he went into exile.
+For nearly 30 years, he lived in several countries, including Iraq, Syria, Lebanon, and Egypt.
+In Iraq, he joined the Kurdish nationalist movement led by Mustafa Barzani, with whom he developed a close friendship.

+After the collapse of the movement in 1975, Hejar returned to Iran and settled in Karaj, where he lived until his death on 21 February 1991.
+He was buried in Mahabad.

 Works

-Hejar was one of the most prolific Kurdish writers.
-He wrote 24 books and is credited with many works, among which are the editing and commentary of poems of Malaye Jaziri in Sorani Kurdish, a translation of Ehmedê Xanî's works into Sorani Kurdish, a translation of Koran into Kurdish, the first Kurdish-Persian dictionary in Iran, and the translation of the poems of Khayyam into Kurdish, maintaining Khayyam's rhythm.
-One of Hejar's most beloved poems, "Forever a Kurd," translated into English by Tyler Fisher and Haidar Khezri, appears in Essential Voices: Poetry of Iran and Its Diaspora (Green Linden Press, 2021), p.
+Hejar was one of the most prolific Kurdish writers of the 20th century.
+He authored 24 books and produced numerous literary and scholarly works.
+Among his major contributions were an edited and annotated edition of the poetry of Melayê Cizîrî in Sorani, translations of works by Ehmedê Xanî into Sorani Kurdish, a translation of the Quran into Kurdish, and the compilation of one of the first Kurdish–Persian dictionaries published in Iran.
+He also translated the poetry of Omar Khayyam into Kurdish while attempting to preserve the original poetic rhythm and style.

+One of Hejar's best-known poems, Forever a Kurd, was translated into English by Tyler Fisher and Haidar Khezri and included in Essential Voices: Poetry of Iran and Its Diaspora (Green Linden Press, 2021), p.
 133.